hmcts/ccpay-bubble/README.md

 # Setup development environment

+Running PayBubble locally connecting to an environment for CCD and IdAM you can use the following:
+`yarn start:express-dev`.
+Navigate to `http://localhost:3000/`.

 To be able to run angular-cli and node-express next to each other the best way to use bar-idam-mock to mock out third party dependencies. https://github.com/hmcts/bar-idam-mock

 1. start mock server: `PORT=23443 npm run dev`